 Location and Getting There

 Occupying an entire block in Lower Manhattan, New York City, One World Trade Center is best accessible by rapid transit.
 Multiple New York City Subway lines serve the World Trade Center Transportation Hub.
 Port Authority-Trans Hudson (PATH) trains also serve this modern station, which includes the iconic Oculus building.
 Additionally, the transit hub is within walking distance of riverfront docks that are served by the New York Water Taxi and the State Island Ferry.
 There are also plenty of indoor parking garages and NYC Citi Bike kiosks near One WTC.

 Note: This information can change without notice.
-Confirm all details directly with official website.
+Confirm all details directly with the company or museum in question.